 If you have a strong enough reason to quit your addiction you will succeed in quitting.
-To aid you through your high temptation periods you need a list of activities that you can do as a substitute for a drinking/drugs addiction.
+Tips: To aid you through your high temptation periods you need a list of activities that you can do as a substitute for a drinking/drugs addiction.
 Idea’s include exercise, play a game, spend time with friends and read something spiritual.
 Remember that growing spiritually is often helpful in fighting addiction.

 Write out your own list of substitute activities.

 During intense temptation have a list of coping statements.
 Something like – my addiction has caused me destruction, it has in the past and it will in the future if I don’t quit.
 Or, This temptation will go away if I don’t act on it.
 If I give in, it will return and it may be even stronger next time.
 If I don’t give in it will go away and someday it will go away for good.
 I have the self control to change.

 Use temptation situations as a way to work on problems.
 First of all identify what sequence of events lead up to you craving drinking/drugs?
 Your problem sequence may be that you get mad at your partner or family member.
 You are bored with life anyways and off you go.

 You need to know the normal sequence of events that lead you to drinking/drugs.